What do tickets cost?

 Yes, each day requires a new ticket.
-Note that 1st weekend single-day tickets are good for any day on the 1st weekend.
-2nd weekend single-day tickets are good for any day on the 2nd weekend.
-If you buy the cheaper "weekend packages", those include one ticket for each day, good only for that specific day.
+Note that 1st weekend single-day tickets are good for any day on the 1st weekend (except Saturday) 2nd weekend single-day tickets are good for any day on the 2nd weekend (except Saturday).

 Is there a multi-day festival pass?

-If you want to help a good cause, for a $550 donation (price will increase mid-February), WWOZ, a public radio station that's the official station of the Fest, will give you a Brass Pass that give you unlimited entrance for every day of Jazz Fest (including in/out privileges), plus access to the WWOZ Hospitality Tent at the Fest (free water, iced coffee, and fruit; plus slightly cleaner port-o-johns).
+If you want to help a good cause, for a $850 donation ($800 early bird thru Feb 14), WWOZ, a community radio station that's the official station of the Fest, will give you a Brass Pass that give you unlimited entrance for every day of Jazz Fest (including in/out privileges), plus access to the WWOZ Hospitality Tent at the Fest (free water, iced coffee, and fruit; plus slightly cleaner port-o-johns).
 The Brass Pass is transferable on a daily basis.
-A portion of the cost is tax deductible.
+A portion of the cost (about $200) is tax deductible.
 Details at wwoz.org.

 The fest offers three different VIP packages.
 I describe them here.

 Re-entry?
 Can you leave and get back in on the same day?

 No, there is no In and Out allowed with general admission tickets.
 Re-entry will require a new ticket.
 The VIP tickets and the WWOZ Brass Pass and Gala Pass do allow free re-entry.